Max Verstappen: Sim racing

 In his free time, Verstappen competes in sim racing.
 Verstappen stated that it helps him with his real-life racing, keeping him "ready to go".
-Since 2015, Verstappen has been a member of Team Redline, a British-Luxembourgish multinational professional sim racing team.
+In 2015, he became a member of Team Redline, a European professional sim racing team.
+On 23 March 2026, he absorbed the team into his wider Verstappen Racing motorsport project, rebranding the esports organization to Verstappen Sim Racing.
+As part of the rebrand, the team now also serves as a driver development pathway from virtual racing into real-world competition.

+He has also gained notoriety from critics for his sim racing activities clashing with Grand Prix weekends in some cases, most notably in the 2024 Hungarian Grand Prix, where he criticised Red Bull Racing's strategy calls and the RB20's lack of performance over team radio.
+Verstappen had taken part in an iRacing sim racing event prior to the Grand Prix, racing until 3:00 a.m.

-iRacing Special Events (2020–present)
+iRacing special events (2020–present)

 Verstappen has competed in several marquee events on iRacing since February 2019, when he entered the Bathurst 12 Special Event—a 12-hour virtual team endurance race—alongside Lando Norris.
 The pair won the Spa 24 Special Event in July.
 Verstappen won the Petit Le Mans Special Event in October 2020.
 Later that year, Haas driver and R8G eSports founder Romain Grosjean deemed Verstappen to be the "fastest" driver in sim racing.
 He entered the eighth round of the 2023 AMX Global League at Imola, winning the first heat.